aaronhurt/rlm_couchbase/README.md

 ------

 Pull freeradius release_3_0_0_beta0 and checkout this module under src/modules.
 Then enable and compile as usual.
 You will need libcouchbase >= 2.0 installed with a valid libio module.
+You will also need the json-c library installed and available.

 Configuration
 -------------